‘Westworld’ Season 2: HBO’s Schedule Reveals The Titles For The Last Two Episodes And Speculation Begins

 However, viewers will just have to tune into the final episodes of Season 2 of Westworld to find out how the titles really relate to the episodes.

-Along with the titles for the final two episodes of Westworld Season 2, it was confirmed via HBO’s scheduling that the Season 2 finale would run for 90 minutes, rather than the normal episode range that runs up towards 60 minutes per episode.
+Along with the titles for the final two episodes of Westworld Season 2, it was confirmed via HBO’s scheduling that the Season 2 finale would run for 90 minutes, rather than the normal episode range that runs up to 60 minutes or slightly over per episode.
 This means that viewers are likely in for a spectacle with the Season 2 finale of Westworld.

 Season 2 of Westworld returns with Episode 8 on Sunday, June 10, at 9 p.m.
 ET.
 According to Elle, this episode will be titled “Kiksuya.”